Shubham-Saxena-16/omr_scanner/README.md

  python omr_scanner.py

 ## Example
-# Load and preprocess the image
+Load and preprocess the image
 image_path = r"path_to_your_omr_sheet.png"
 image = cv2.imread(image_path)
-# ... rest of the code
+(rest of the code will be same )

 ## Project Structure

-omr-scanner/
+omr-scanner
-├── omr_scanner.ipynb       # Main script for OMR scanning and grading ├── README.md            # Project README file
+   1. omr_scanner.ipynb    # Main script for OMR scanning and grading
+   2. README.md            # Project README file
-├── requirements.txt     # List of required packages
+   3. requirements.txt     # List of required packages
-└── omr.pnj              # To store OMR sheet images
+   4. omr.pnj              # To store OMR sheet images

 ## Feedback and Contributions
 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements or bug fixes.
 You can also open an issue to discuss any changes or enhancements.